Recognition of professional competence of the EU certificate holder

 3. Authorised applicants

-Recognition of professional competence obtained in other EU Member State can only be granted to an authorised applicant.
+Recognition of professional competence acquired in other EU Member State can only be granted to an authorised applicant.
 In compliance with applicable legislation the applicant must meet at least one of the conditions below, whereby professional competence and other competences are recognized under the applicable legislation by these persons:

 - nationals of a Member State of the European Union, any other contracting state to the Agreement on the European Economic Area, or the Swiss Confederation,